 The pan-Canadian framework on clean growth and climate change is Canada's national plan – developed with the provinces and territories and in consultation with Indigenous peoples – to meet our country-wide emissions reduction target of 30 percent below 2005 levels by 2030.

-This is a 'Made-in-Manitoba' Climate Action Plan is currently under development by the province.
-Regular updates, progress reports and complimentary information on the province's climate changeefforts can be found here.
+The 'Made-in-Manitoba' Climate Action Plan was released by the Province in October 2017.
+Regular updates, progress reports and complimentary information on the province's climate change efforts can be found here.